-A seminar was organized at Mirpur Khas by Pakistan Endocrine Society, Sindh Chapter, in collaboration with Mohammad Medical College, Mirpur Khas on 10th.
-September, 2015.
+A seminar was organized at Mirpur Khas by Pakistan Endocrine Society, Sindh Chapter, in collaboration with Mohammad Medical College, Mirpur Khas on the 10th.
+September 2015.

 It was attended by more than 300 medical officers, family physicians, post-graduates and final year medical students, along with senior faculty of the College.
-Three credit hours were awarded for this CME program by Liaquet University of Medical and Health Sciences, Jamshoro.
-Dr. Saeed A Mahar, Professor Tasneem Ahsan, Professor M. Zaman Shaikh and Dr. Ali Asghar were the speakers on this event.
+Three credit hours were awarded for this CME program by Liaquat University of Medical and Health Sciences, Jamshoro.
+Dr. Saeed A Mahar, Professor Tasneem Ahsan, Professor M. Zaman Shaikh, and Dr. Ali Asghar were the speakers on this event.

-Talking on the topic of “Hyperthyroidism / Thyrotoxicosis”, he mentioned that the need of surgery is minimum nowadays because of early diagnosis and more awareness of this disease.
-He discussed interesting and interactive cases of toxic multi-nodular goiter, Grave’s disease, thyroiditis factitia, post-partum, gestational, hcG-induced, and sub-acute varieties of thyroiditis.
+Talking on the topic of “Hyperthyroidism / Thyrotoxicosis”, he mentioned that the need for surgery is minimum nowadays because of early diagnosis and more awareness of this disease.
+He discussed interesting and interactive cases of toxic multi-nodular goiter, Grave’s disease, thyroiditis factitive, post-partum, gestational, HCG-induced, and sub-acute varieties of thyroiditis.
 He elaborated on various eye signs in Grave’s disease.
-He showed an algorithm, for rational approach to a suspected case of thyrotoxicosis.
+He showed an algorithm, for a rational approach to a suspected case of thyrotoxicosis.
 He highlighted the special problems occurring in children with hyperthyroidism.

 Professor Tasneem Ahsan, ex-Director of JPMC Karachi, talking on “Poly Cystic Ovary Syndrome- A Systemic Metabolic Disorder”, said that ultra-sonographic picture PCOS doesn’t always fit into clinical scenario.
 Polycystic ovaries on ultrasonography are found only in 80% of overall PCOS patients.
 PCOS is found in 20% of cases with normal menses.
 20% of women with PCOS have no symptoms.
 She emphasized the role of insulin resistance in the etiology of PCOS.
 She stressed on the possible role of deficiency of vitamin D, calcium, magnesium, copper, zinc, chromium, selenium.
 Folic acid and some other micro-nutrients in the pathogenesis of PCOS.

-Title of the speech of Dr. Ali Asghar, Consultant Endocrinologist of Liaquet National Hospital, Karachi was “Thyroid Nodule”.
-He elaborated on the differences in the clinical and lab parameters between benign and malignant nodules.
-He emphasized on the significance of taking proper history and performing appropriate physical examination of nodule and generally to assess thyroid status.
-He said that before doing further imaging techniques; we should see TSH levels to assess the status of thyroid.
+Title of the speech of Dr. Ali Asghar, Consultant Endocrinologist of Liaquat National Hospital, Karachi was “Thyroid Nodule”.
+He elaborated on the differences in the clinical and laboratory parameters between benign and malignant nodules.
+He emphasized on the significance of taking a proper history and performing an appropriate physical examination of a nodule and generally to assess thyroid status.
+He said that before doing further imaging techniques; we should see TSH levels to assess the status of the thyroid.

 The chief guest along with Principal of the College, Professor Ghulam Ali Memon presented traditional Sindhi Ajrak and shields to all the delegates of PES.